Differentially Private Bayesian Inference for Gaussian Copula Correlations: Simulation Studies

-To assess the effect of dimensionality under comparable privacy conditions, we can compare the settings $(p=2,\epsilon=0.1)$, $(p=5, \epsilon=1)$ and $(p=10, \epsilon=5)$, all of which correspond to a per-correlation privacy budget of about 0.1.
+per-correlation privacy budget of about 0.1.
 The coverage rates and average lengths are nearly identical across these settings, suggesting that the method can scale with dimension (provided the total privacy budget is acceptable).

 In the simulations with $p>2$, the Bayes-NA intervals have lower-than-nominal coverage rates for $R_{jj'}\approx\pm 1$ when both $n$ and $\epsilon$ are small.
 Supporting results are provided in the supplementary material.
 In these cases, the prior distribution dominates the likelihood, and the PSD constraints force the LKJ prior for $p>2$ to assign little probability mass to correlations near $\pm 1$.
 In contrast, when either $n$ or $\epsilon$ becomes sufficiently large, the likelihood dominates the prior distribution, and the credible intervals have near-nominal coverage rates even for extreme correlations.